andifalk/cloud-security-workshop/README.md

 #### Step 2: Add required properties for resource server

 The resource server requires the public key(s) to validate the signature of incoming JSON web tokens (JWT).
-This way nobody can just issue hier/her own JWT tokens or modify the issued token along the transmission path.
+This way nobody can just issue their own JWT tokens or modify the issued token along the transmission path.
 The public key(s) will be automatically grabbed from the JSON web key set provided by the identity provider at https://access-me.eu.auth0.com/.well-known/jwks.json.